The promise of

 2023

-IGC-AD1 is awarded patent protection in México.
+IGC-AD1 is a awarded patent protection in Mexico

 Pre-clinical

 Preclinical studies have allowed us to identify the potential of IGC-AD1 to be an AD-modifying drug.
-The combination of the active ingredients at low, non-toxic concentrations was shown to reduce Aβ aggregation in N2aAβPPswe cells, maintain APP levels, and enhance mitochondrial function in a dose-dependent manner.
+The combination of the active ingredients at low, non-toxic concentrations was shown to reduce Aβ aggregation in N2aAβPPswe cells, maintain APP levels, and enhance mitochondrial function in a dose-dependent manner5.

-Phase I Clinical Trail
+Phase I Clinical Trial

-Overall Study Design:
+Study Design:

-Phase II Clinical Trail
+Phase II Clinical Trial

 brings hope